zou1995/jekyllDecent/_pages/about.md

 ## About the blog’s name - Splendid

-To start with, I will show the definition of “Splendid” on [http://www.merriam-webster.com/dictionary/splendid](merriam-webster.com)
+To start with, I will show the definition of “Splendid” on merriam-webster.

 > 1: possessing or displaying splendor: as
   a: shining, brilliant
   b: marked by showy magnificence